artprofi91/React-Weather/README.md

 ![1](https://user-images.githubusercontent.com/28790452/30228549-ee376ed6-94a3-11e7-887d-8423aab946b8.gif)

 <br>
 Simple React weather app that allows you to browse 5-day weather forecast for the city you want.
-I used OpenWaetherMap API, Google Maps API and beautiful and expressive sparklines component for React.
+I used OpenWeatherMap API, Google Maps API and beautiful and expressive sparklines component for React.

 ### Project Installation
 There are two methods to download the repository.